 I’m new to being published and creating an online presence.
 The publishing phase happened slowly over many years with plenty of time to process and integrate each phase of the new experience.
 My habit of daily journaling has been crucial to the transformation process.
 But that journal is private to me.
 This online journal is something different.
 It feels immediate and irreversible.
 It’s meant as a place for me to share more with you, but where to start?
-My friends assure me that no one will read my blog, so why worry?

-Of course, I can’t share about my home life without including my husband, Rick, who isn’t totally sure about being dragged into all of this but has graciously allowed me to post a photo of him as long as he’s unrecognizable.
+Of course, I can’t share about my home life without including my husband, Rick, who isn’t totally sure about being dragged into all of this but has graciously allowed me to post a photo of him so long as he’s unrecognizable.
 This one will do the trick.

 The biggest thing happening in my world right now is all thanks to Dundurn Press.
 Thank you for believing in me, in my story, and for working so hard to help me get to this moment.
 The first copies of my memoir have arrived at their warehouse and are ready for distribution.
 In the coming weeks, after the official publication date of March 2nd, 2019 for my memoir The Stone Frigate: The Royal Military College’s First Female Cadet Speaks Out, I will be posting a myriad of photos, current news, and backstories here in my Writer’s Journal about many of the events and newsworthy happenings taking place around my book on my experience at the Royal Military College of Canada in Kingston, Ontario.